Chris Masters (writer)

-Christopher "Chris" Wayne Masters PSM (born 4 December 1948 in Grafton, New South Wales) is a multiple Walkley Award–winning and Logie Award–winning Australian journalist and author.
+Christopher Wayne Masters PSM (born 4 December 1948 in Grafton, New South Wales) is a multiple Walkley Award–winning and Logie Award–winning Australian journalist and author.

 Life

-Chris Masters was born in Grafton, New South Wales.
+Masters was born in Grafton, New South Wales.
 He is the fourth son of Charles Masters and the journalist and author Olga Masters and the brother of rugby league coach and journalist Roy Masters, filmmaker Quentin Masters, radio broadcaster Ian Masters and media producers Sue Masters and Deb Masters.

 Masters was educated at Macquarie Boys High School, Parramatta, completing his Leaving Certificate in 1965.
 He joined the Australian Broadcasting Corporation the following year.

 He commenced working on ABC television's flagship public affairs program Four Corners in 1983 and has since become the program's longest serving reporter.
 His first program was the landmark "Big League", a 1983 investigation of judicial corruption, which helped bring about the Street Royal Commission.

 He is a Gold Walkley Award winner, for his 1985 Four Corners report "French Connections" about the sinking of the Rainbow Warrior.
 Another Four Corners report by Masters, "The Moonlight State" from 1987, led to the Fitzgerald Inquiry into corruption in Queensland.

 Degrees and honours

 In 2004, he was appointed adjunct professor in Journalism with the School of Applied Communication at RMIT University and in 2006, RMIT awarded Masters an honorary doctorate in Communications.

 Masters was awarded the Public Service Medal on 14 June 1999 and the Centenary Medal on 1 January 2001 for "service to Australian society in journalism".

 He is on the national board of directors of the children's cancer charity RedKite.

 Jonestown won the 2007 Queensland Premier's Literary Awards Literary Work Advancing Public Debate – the Harry Williams Award.
 It also won the 2007 Walkley Book Award for the best non-fiction book.

 No Front Line: Australia's Special Forces At War in Afghanistan was shortlisted for the 2018 Walkley Book Award.

-Flawed Hero: Truth, Lies and War Crimes won the 2024 Australian Political Book of the Year award.
+Flawed Hero: Truth, lies and war crimes won the 2024 Australian Political Book of the Year award.